hennesb/all-things-isam/README.md

 ## Before you start
-- Ensure docker is installed
+- Ensure docker is installed on the host machine
-- The scripts and docker-compose file require access to write to the /tmp directory
+- Ansible in installed is installed on the host machine

 <aside class="notice">
 This setup for the moment only works with MacOS, Linux version coming soon.